 Well, this one tends to fuel a lot of hoopla these days.
 Financial advisor gurus, Dave Ramsey and Suze Orman say you should only buy guaranteed level term life insurance.

-They have purported that permanent insurance policies like whole life insurance are a bad investment.
+They have purported that permanent insurance policies based on whole life insurance are a bad investment.
 Buy term life insurance they say.
 Whole life insurance has even been called a ripoff!!

 Are they right?

-Dave Ramsey And Suze Orman Life Insurance – The One Trick Pony, Term Life Coverage?
+Dave Ramsey & Suze Orman Life Insurance – The One Trick Pony, Term Life Coverage?